h2oai/datatable/docs/manual/comparison_with_pandas.rst

 MISSING FUNCTIONS
 -----------------

-Listed below are some functions in Pandas that do not have an equivalent in datatable yet, and are likely to be implemented :
+Listed below are some functions in pandas that do not have an equivalent in datatable yet, and are likely to be implemented:

 - Reshaping functions
     - `melt <https://pandas.pydata.org/docs/reference/api/pandas.melt.html>`__